-- Australian Prudential Regulation Authority (APRA) for the Poulential risk management of the Credit Union; and - ASIC for adherence to the disclinione requirements in the Corporations Act Accounting Standards disclosures in the financial report and Australian Financial Services Licence (AFSL) and Australian Credit Licence (ACL)
+- Australian Prudential Regulation Authority (APRA) for the Prudential risk management of the Credit Union and the Health Fund; and - ASIC for adherence to the disclosure requirements in the Corporations Act, Accounting Standards disclosures in the financial report and Australian Financial Services Licence (AFSL) and Australian Credit Licence (ACL).

-Under the AFSL all staff that deal with the public are required to be trained and certified to a level of skill commensurate with the services provided.
+Under the AFSL all staff who deal with the public are required to be trained and certified to a level of skill commensurate with the services provided.

-APRA conduct penodic inspections.
-The auditors report to both authorities on an annual taske regarding compliance with respective requirements.
-The external auditors also report to ASIC on FSR compliance and APRA on Prodential policy compliance.
+APRA conduct periodic inspections.
+The auditors report to both authorities on an annual basis regarding compliance with respective requirements.

+The external auditors also report to ASIC on FSR compliance and APRA on Prudential policy compliance.